Pierce/Visual-Security-Plan/README.md

 This is a work in progress but is at a point where the idea can be shared for additional input.
 The goal is to represent technical security in a way that non-technical people can understand and to facilitate conversations around what to do next.

-This was built in Visio and has the following design intent"

 1. The Security tab covers the mental model I use for Information Security.
 I haven't adapted it to this document, I use the version shown during training for new Management staff.

 2. There are two overviews in this document, I am trying two different ways to represent the overall status.<BR/>